The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 Description of these stats are as follows:

-* Weapon Damage: Found on your weapon, is an independent contributory factor to the damage formula
+* Weapon Damage: Found on your weapon, Weapon Damage is an independent contributory factor to the damage formula.
-* Dexterity: DNC’s primary stat that is found on all of its gear, one point in Dexterity adds one point in attack power which has its own function in the damage formula
+* Dexterity: DNC’s primary stat that is found on all of its gear, one point in Dexterity adds one point in attack power which has its own function in the damage formula.
-* Crit: DNC’s most desired secondary stat, increases the chance of success in landing critical hits and increases the crit damage multiplier when you successfully land a critical hit
+* Crit: DNC’s most desired secondary stat, increases the chance of success in landing critical hits and increases the crit damage multiplier when you successfully land a critical hit.
-* Direct Hit: secondary stat, increases the chance of success in landing a direct hit (Note: Direct Hits do a static 25% increase in damage)
+* Direct Hit: secondary stat, increases the chance of success in landing a direct hit (Note: Direct Hits do a static 25% increase in damage).
 * Det: secondary stat, flat damage% increase which is its on separate function in the damage formula.
 * SkS: secondary stat, decreases the global cooldown timer (base 2.50 for all DNC weaponskills) and increases the damage auto attacks do
 * Special Note: Abilities can both Crit and Direct Hit at the same time, in which case they get both the crit damage multiplier and the 1.25 multiplier from direct hit when the action both crits and direct hits.